Open-Turing-Project/TuringDocs/markdown/turing_admin.md

 **Always Show 'Debugger' Menu in the Editor Window Pane**

 If you wish students to have a more regular exposure to the Debugger, youcan set a System preference to cause Turing to always display the Debugger menu.
-To set the this preference, enter Administrator mode (see [](Changing System Preferences) below) and set the **Always Show 'Debugger' Menu** checkbox in the**Editor Window** pane of the Turing Preferences.##8.
+To set the this preference, enter Administrator mode (see [Changing System Preferences]() below) and set the **Always Show 'Debugger' Menu** checkbox in the**Editor Window** pane of the Turing Preferences.## 8.
 Student Distribution of Turing 4.0
 The Ontario Ministry license does not include the right to redistribute the software to students.
 If you wish to give the software to students, a separate license must be obtained directly from Holt Software.

 If your school does not have such a license, students can purchase the software for home use by printing and then mailing an order form found[http://www.holtsoft.com/studentbuy](http://www.holtsoft.com/studentbuy).
 This order form can also be used to allow interested students to purchase textbooks.